-Having an up-to-date and ready-to-use fire extinguisher in your New Jersey, Delaware, or Philadelphia building is absolutely vital.
+Having an up-to-date and ready-to-use fire extinguisher in your New Jersey, Eastern Pennsylvania, or Northern Delaware building is absolutely vital.
 If you’ve kept up with your annual Confires maintenance, you should be safe and secure.
 But what happens when you need to replace your extinguisher?
 How should you dispose of it properly?
 We’ve got all the answers to your questions here.

 How Do I Know When My Fire Extinguisher Expires?

 Fire extinguishers typically don’t expire.
 However, disposable extinguishers must be replaced every 12 years, in accordance with National Fire Protection Association (NFPA) standards.
 Disposable extinguishers are made of plastic and feature a gauge that reads Full/Empty.
 They lose pressure over time and need to be replaced for safety reasons.

 Rechargeable extinguishers can last much longer if they are well-maintained and can hold up in hydrotests every 12 years.
 You can keep track of your extinguisher’s status by looking at its gauge monthly yourself, and having it professionally serviced annually.
 All you need to do when you check the extinguished is look to see if it is still in the green zone—this indicates that it is fully charged and ready for use whenever necessary.
 If your extinguisher is in the red zone, you should contact your fire protection company for analysis.

 Whenever your rechargeable extinguisher is serviced, your Confires inspector will place a tag on the bottle to indicate when it is next due for inspection.
 Simply check the gauge monthly to ensure it is in the green and keep track of your service schedule, and you and your building can rest assured of your extinguisher’s reliability.

 How Do I Dispose of a Bad Fire Extinguisher?